 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

-Amazon for retailers and brands is an essential tool for their survival in today’s complex ecommerce environment.
+Amazon Marketplace is an essential tool for today’s brands and online sellers in an increasingly complex ecommerce environment.
 What’s known as the world’s leading marketplace, is also one of the most powerful advertising channels and product search engines.
 But to make the most of it, where do you start?
 Here’s everything you need to know in order to leverage Amazon to its full potential.

 It’s hard to remember a time when Amazon wasn’t the go-to place for online shopping.
 Now, as one of the most trafficked websites in the world and with an active user base of over 310 million, Amazon is much more than just “that big online marketplace.”